Table of Contents

 How Much Should You Save for Unexpected Costs?

-To combat these pressures, an ample emergency fund is a “must-have” tool for households.
+An ample emergency fund is a “must-have” tool for households to combat these pressures.
 How much should it be?
 It is common to believe six months of savings to pay for living expenses is a good start.
 During financial crises and when unemployment rises, people may need more protection.

 $2,467 May Be The Magic Amount